jessielw/L-Smash-Indexer/README.md

 It also supports everything the python glob module supports.
 This allows you to filter or search recursively etc:

-Will find all mkv's in that currently directory:
+Will find all mkv's currently in the defined directory:
 "directory/nested_path/*.mkv"

-Will find all mkv's recursively:
+Will find all mkv's recursively in the defined directory:
 "directory/nested_path/**/*.mkv"

 ```